ahmed7elmi/producer_consumer/README.md

 # producer_consumer

-- Before running the program you need to run the command:
+Before running the program you need to run the command (to install the required libraries):

 *npm install*

-- Then to run the producer run the following command from the command line:
+Then to run the producer, run the following command from the command line:

 *node producer_program.js*

 The producer program can be configured by editing the file **producer_config.js**

-- To run the consumer run the following command from the command line:
+To run the consumer, run the following command from the command line:

 *node consumer_program.js*